 Is Plus500 beginner-friendly?

-Yes, Plus500 offers an intuitive platform with demo accounts, risk management tools, and an easy-to-use interface, making it ideal for beginners who want to start trading CFDs with minimal complexity.
+Yes, Plus500 offers a user-friendly platform with demo accounts, risk management tools, and a trusted broker interface, making it ideal for beginners who want to start trading CFDs with minimal complexity.

 What fees does Plus500 charge?